airone01/airone01/README.md

 I'm a student developper which specialises in Javascript and Java.

-And Also I do wikis.
+And also I do wikis.